ploomber/jupysql/doc/user-guide/tables-columns.md

 Use `%sqlcmd test` to run tests on your dataset.

-For example, see if your column name has values greater than 150:
+For example, to see if all the values in the column birth_year are greater than 100:

 ```{code-cell} ipython3
 %sqlcmd test --table people --column birth_year --greater 100